anze3db/blog/_posts/2024-03-06-code-reviews.md

 I've written longer posts on the topic ([here](/code-reviews-and-your-company-goal), [here](/the-code-review-bottleneck), and [here](/batch-size)).

-The question reminded me of the time when I was trying to build a tool for helping make code reviews efficient.
-The tool never took off and I abandoned it after a year or so, but I still think that there is value in the idea.
+The question reminded me of the time when I was trying to build a tool to help make code reviews efficient.
+The tool never took off, and I abandoned it after a year or so, but I still think that there is value in the idea.
 I might revisit it in the future.